mVentory/MVentory_Productivity/README.md

 **Note:**

-   Image editing toolbar may not always work in custom themes with modified HTML layout or product image sizes require additional configuration, as outlined in XXX.
+   Image editing toolbar may not always work in custom themes (with modified HTML layout or product image sizes) and may require some additional configuration, as outlined in XXX.

 ## Back-end features